wwdc/2014/README.md

 WWDC-2014-Submissions
 =====================

-A curated list of all the WWDC Submissions in one place
+A curated list of all the WWDC Submissions in one place - 22 so far...

 Tosin Afolabi - [Source](https://github.com/TosinAF/WWDC-2014), [Video](http://youtu.be/OVu5M5hHTB8), [Twitter](http://twitter.com/@tosinaf)